apache/airflow/docs/concepts.rst

 Calling a decorated function returns an ``XComArg`` instance.
 You can use it to set templated fields on downstream operators.

-You can call a decorated function twice in a DAG.
+You can call a decorated function more than once in a DAG.
 The decorated function will automatically generate unique a ``task_id`` for each generated operator.

 .. code:: python